-Lake Superior College offers a variety of options for Minnesota or Wisconsin students to receive college credit while still in high school, including Concurrent Enrollment or College in the Schools, Honors Online, and On-Campus PSEO.
+Lake Superior College offers a variety of options for Minnesota or Wisconsin students to receive college credit while still in high school, including Concurrent Enrollment or College in the Schools, Online and On-Campus PSEO.

-“College in the Schools” is an umbrella term for LSC’s concurrent enrollment and Honors Online program, but it generally refers to our concurrent enrollment program.
 Concurrent Enrollment (sometimes called “dual credit” or “dual enrollment”) allows high school juniors and seniors to earn both high school and college credit for classes offered through a high school and taught by a high school teacher.
-LSC partners with 22 high schools to offer over 100 concurrent enrollment courses for college credit.
+LSC partners with 23 high schools in Minnesota and Wisconsin to offer over 100 concurrent enrollment courses for college credit.

 - Seniors must rank in the top half of their high school class or have a cumulative GPA of 2.5.